Renault–Nissan–Mitsubishi Alliance

 The Renault–Nissan–Mitsubishi Alliance, originally known as the Renault–Nissan Alliance, is a French-Japanese strategic alliance between the automobile manufacturers Renault (based in Boulogne-Billancourt, Île-de-France, France), Nissan (based in Yokohama, Kanagawa, Japan) and Mitsubishi Motors (based in Minato, Tokyo, Japan), which together sell more than one in nine vehicles worldwide.
-Renault and Nissan are strategic partners since 1999 and have nearly 450,000 employees and control eight major brands: Renault, Nissan, Mitsubishi, Infiniti, Renault Korea, Dacia, Alpine, and Venucia.
+Renault and Nissan have been strategic partners since 1999, have nearly 450,000 employees, and control eight major brands: Renault, Nissan, Mitsubishi, Infiniti, Renault Korea, Dacia, Alpine, and Venucia.
 The car group sold 10.6 million vehicles worldwide in 2017, making it the leading light vehicle manufacturing group in the world.
 The Alliance adopted its current name in September 2017, one year after Nissan acquired a controlling interest in Mitsubishi and subsequently made Mitsubishi an equal partner in the Alliance.

 As of December 2021, the Alliance is one of the world's leading electric vehicle manufacturing groups, with global sales of over 1 million light-duty electric vehicles since 2009.
 The top selling vehicles of its EV line-up are the Nissan Leaf and the Renault Zoe all-electric cars.

 The strategic partnership between Renault, Nissan and Mitsubishi is not a merger or an acquisition.
 The three companies are joined through a cross-sharing agreement.
 The structure was unique in the auto industry during the 1990s consolidation trend and later served as a model for General Motors and the PSA Group, as well as the Volkswagen Group and Suzuki, though many of these capital alliances failed or only lasted for a few years.
 The Alliance itself has broadened its scope substantially, forming additional partnerships with automakers including Germany's Daimler and China's Dongfeng.

 Following the November 2018 arrest and imprisonment of Alliance chairman and CEO Carlos Ghosn, accompanied by his dismissal from the alliance and its components, press analysts have questioned both the stability of the Alliance's shareholding agreement and its long-term existence.
 These analysts also note that, because the companies' recent business strategies are interdependent, attempts to restructure the Alliance could be counter-productive for all of the members.

 In January 2023, Renault and Nissan moved to restructure their alliance in order to recover from Ghosn's arrest and manage through a post-Covid economy.
 The primary objective was to give both companies more autonomy.